 The methods described in the previous sections will download the most recent tagged version of the framework and core library.
 In some cases, it may be desirable to update both to the very latest available revision, which may not have been tagged yet.

-composer create-project -s dev unionofrad/framework project cd project git checkout 1.0 cd libraries/lithium git checkout 1.0
+composer create-project -s dev unionofrad/framework app cd app git checkout 1.0 cd libraries/lithium git checkout 1.0